juliantoyeo/42snow_crash/level11/Ressources/README.md

 ![alt text](./screenshot/image5.png)

 There we go!
 We have successfully received our flag for next level!
-It is quite an easy level :partying_face: :tada: :tada: :tada:
+This is quite an easy level :partying_face: :tada: :tada: :tada:

 <h2>*SPOILER*</h2>